KerCrafter/FPGA-LEDs-Racer/README.md

 Also from game finished screen, we should implement a delay to restart game level.

-### Identified problems / todo
+### Todo

+- Lock other players when game is finished.
-- [Electronic Experimentation] Too much clk edges required to debounce button, it could be interesting to test with a capacitor.
+- [Electronic Experimentation] Reduce number of CLK edges required to debounce button, it could be interesting to test with a capacitor.
-- WS2812B Driver, not implement frame validation (RET code) according to the DataSheet, should be LOW during **Treset** = Above 50µs.
+- WS2812B Driver, implement frame validation (RET code) according to the DataSheet, should be LOW during **Treset** = Above 50µs.

+### Identified problems

 - From Test Bench we identify a problem about the RED Player led seems move two positions direcly : it's described in [LEDs_racer_main_tb](./LEDs_racer_main_tb.vhd#L414) / [this doc](./docs/sim_counter_problem.md)
-- Not explain why all players seems start in the Second LED in DE0 Nano device, I suspect it caused by initial state in pins before injecting wireing configuration of LEDs Racer (need to verify physically this case).

 ## Architecture (Top View Usage)